April 26, 2022

 Those interested in true crime may be particularly interested in reading the stories and even contributing to solving cold cases!
 You can share your DNA by uploading raw DNA data to https dnasolves.com.
 Only law enforcement agencies can access the DNA contributed to their website.
 All it takes is a sibling or even a distant cousin submitting their DNA to crack a case.

 DNASolves works with law enforcement and others who act on their behalf to help them solve difficult cases using volunteer data, crowdfunding, and cutting-edge genomics.

 The company has helped unravel several difficult forensic DNA cases and are still doing so to date.
-Generally, DNASolves is contracted to solve unresolved violent cases like sexual assaults, robbery, and homicides.
+Generally, investigators contract DNASolves to solve unresolved violent cases like sexual assaults, robbery, and homicides.
 The company’s laboratory specializes in the enrichment, recovery, and evaluation of human DNA from trace amounts of contaminated or degraded materials.

-DNASolves was founded with a crowdsourcing for justice mission in 2018 by David Mittelman, a professor, geneticist, and developer of the Othram technology.
+David Mittelman, a professor, geneticist, and developer of the Othram technology founded DNASolves with a crowdsourcing for justice mission.
 The company is based in Woodlands, Texas.

 Review of the Science of DNASolves

 DNASolves uses the Othram technology to resolve cases and identify John Does and Mary Does.
 Othram is one of the most reliable and accurate test devices that the FBI and other investigative agencies use to fish out leads and resolve cases.